Federico Bernardeschi: 2018–2022

 Bernardeschi scored his first goal of the 2018–19 season in Juventus's opening Serie A match on 18 August 2018, netting the winner in a 3–2 away victory over Chievo in injury time.
 On 12 March 2019, Bernardeschi made a great sprint that resulted in a penalty kick in a 3–0 win over Atlético Madrid in the Champions League.
 In that match, he also made an assist.

 On 4 July 2020, Bernardeschi made his 100th appearance for Juventus in a 4–1 home win over rivals Torino in Serie A. On 26 July, he scored his first and only league goal of the season in a 2–0 home win over Sampdoria, which allowed Juventus to clinch the Serie A title.

 During the second-half of the 2020–21 season under new manager Andrea Pirlo, Bernardeschi was converted into a full-back for Juventus after excelling in the position in a Coppa Italia win against Genoa on 13 January 2021.

 Toronto FC

 On 15 July 2022, Bernardeschi signed for Major League Soccer club Toronto FC as a designated player on a four-year contract; he reunited with Italian compatriots Lorenzo Insigne and Domenico Criscito.
 He made his debut for the club on 23 July 2022, in a 4–0 home victory against Charlotte FC.
-Bernardeschi assisted the second goal of the match scored by Michael Bradely and scored the third goal of the match, despite only featuring in the opening half.
+Bernardeschi assisted the second goal of the match scored by Michael Bradley and scored the third goal of the match, despite only featuring in the opening half.
 The performance earned him a spot on the MLS Team of the Week.
-In the 2022 Canadian Championship Final against Vancouver three days later at BC Place, he set-up Lukas MacNaughton's temporary equaliser in the second half with a trivela cross to tie the game 1–1; he later converted a penalty in the resulting shoot-out, although Toronto ultimately lost 5–3.
+In the 2022 Canadian Championship final against the Vancouver Whitecaps three days later at BC Place, he set-up Lukas MacNaughton's temporary equaliser in the second half with a trivela cross to tie the game 1–1; he later converted a penalty in the resulting shoot-out, although Toronto ultimately lost 5–3.
+On 1 April 2023, he scored directly from a corner kick (an Olympico) against Charlotte FC in a 2–2 home draw.
+The goal earned Bernardeschi Goal of the Matchday honours.

+On 18 May 2024, Bernardeschi scored his first MLS hat-trick against rivals CF Montréal in a 5–1 win, after returning from a mid-week suspension.
+On 1 July 2025, he agreed to a mutual termination of the remainder of his contract with the club.

+Bologna

+On 19 July 2025, Bernardeschi returned to Italy and signed with Bologna as a free agent.